 I loved the 10th floor covered balcony adjacent to my corner suite.
 It’s both spacious and has quality furniture, so I could sit comfortably – and for a long time – and drink coffee, but I got lost in the stunning views of Plaza de España and the neighbourhood, which looked particularly good at dusk.

-Dear Hotel’s restaurant is on the 14th floor, and this is where breakfast – which is really brunch – is served.
-The brunch has such a good reputation that the locals also come by to eat it on weekends.
 Committee is sumptuous and includes organic breads and cakes, homemade yoghurt (the best I’ve tasted), fruit, salads, cheeses, ham and smoked fish, hot à la carte dishes like Eggs Benedict with either salmon or bacon.
 The coffee is unbeatable, and there’s a nice selection of teas too.
 Freshly squeezed vegetable and fruit juices are available, and you can also get cava, wine and bloody mary included in the price of your brunch.

 On the rooftop terrace, adjacent to the restaurant at Dear Hotel, you can enjoy coffee with great views.
 On the top level is the Sky Lounge, where there is a bar and DJ in summer.
-Here you get the city’s most spectacular 360-degree panoramic views of Plaza de España, Gran Vía and Casa de Campo Park.
+Here you get the city’s most spectacular 360-degree panoramic views of Plaza de España, Gran Vía and Casa de Campo park.